It is best practice as a photographer to clearly establish your deposit/retainer policy within the terms and conditions of your contract.

 How to Avoid these Situations:

 The stories listed above could have been avoided or mitigated if the photographers had required a reservation “payment” fee.
-This fee would have compensated the photographers for their lost time and mitigated the expenses related to hiring hair and makeup artists.
-A “payment” clause will give you peace of mind that the client will show, and adds credibility to the professional relationship between the photographer and client.
-Especially, when paired with a professional legal contract.
+This fee would have compensated the photographers for their lost time and ensured that the expenses related to hiring hair and makeup artists were covered.
+Requiring an upfront or in advance “payment” is not an uncommon practice in the creative industry.
+Many studios, big and small, require a “payment” up front to secure the session appointment.
+An advance “payment” clause in your contract will give you peace of mind that the client will show, and adds credibility to the professional relationship between the photographer and client — especially when paired with an attorney-drafted and attorney-reviewed contract for photographic services.

 So How Should Your Deposit/Retainer Policy Be Worded?

-Within the contract, expressly state that a deposit is required from each client in order to secure a time slot with your studio.
-This does two big things for you the photographer.
-(1) It makes the client realize that your time is valuable, and (2) it gives your client a financial incentive to show up for the shoot in a timely fashion.
+Within the contract, it is important to expressly state that a deposit is required from a client to secure a time slot with your studio.
+This requirement (1) encourages the client’s understanding that your time is valuable, and (2) gives your client a financial incentive to show up for the shoot in a timely fashion.

-Note: You can decide to have a refundable or non-refundable deposit/retainer.
-Whichever way works, just make sure whichever you decide is included in the signed contract.
+NOTE: You can decide to have a refundable or non-refundable deposit/retainer.
+Whichever you decide, just make sure it is included in the signed contract.

-Bottom line: Generally, while the non-refundability language included in the contract is king, we recommend the use of the terms retainer or fee.
-Be sure to check with your local attorney for advisement!
+Generally, while non-refundability language is a key contract inclusion, we recommend the use of the terms “retainer” or “fee” when non-refundability is desired.
+Be sure to check with your local attorney for advice for your circumstances!